Grammy Award for Best Dance/Electronic Recording

 The Grammy Award for Best Dance/Electronic Recording (formerly known as Best Dance Recording) is an award presented at the Grammy Awards, a ceremony that was established in 1958 and originally called the Gramophone Awards, to recording artists for works containing quality vocal performances in the dance music and/or electronic music genres.
 Honors in several categories are presented at the ceremony annually by the National Academy of Recording Arts and Sciences of the United States to "honor artistic achievement, technical proficiency and overall excellence in the recording industry, without regard to album sales or chart position".

 The award for Best Dance Recording was first presented to Donna Summer and Giorgio Moroder in 1998 for the song "Carry On".
 In 2003, the Academy moved the category from the "Pop" field into a new "Dance" field, alongside the category Best Dance/Electronic Album.
 According to the Academy, the award is designated for solo, duo, group or collaborative performances (vocal or instrumental), and is limited to singles or tracks only.

 The award goes to the artist, producer and mixer.
 The engineer and songwriter can apply for a Winners Certificate.

-Skrillex has won the award a record four times, with Justin Timberlake, Diplo and The Chemical Brothers winning twice.
+Skrillex has won the award a record four times, with Justin Timberlake, Diplo, The Chemical Brothers and Tame Impala winning twice.
 Skrillex, Bonobo, The Chemical Brothers and Madonna share the record for the most nominations, with five.
 Bonobo also holds the record for the most nominations without a win.